 To accept our biggest state of affairs—life’s brevity—is to take personal responsibility of a particular situation: it is an attempt to break free from the cold, empty weight the Universe burdens upon us.
 We are provided with abject conditions but we, ultimately, get to define how we respond.

 Thus it is my final choice, as a subject and a free agent, to accept time’s perpetual threat.
-And, more, in a pact with the void and with hope atop—with power—I will continue to embellish mere chains of events with endless searches for something.
+And, more, in a pact with the void but, against Camus’ wishes, with hope atop—with power—I will continue to embellish mere chains of events with endless searches for something.
 Uncertain may I be, I define my response.

-Following my embrace of The Absurd, I would describe myself now as ‘safely detached’ from the passing of time.
+I describe myself now as ‘safely detached’ from the passing of time.
 So, if you’re interested, try it too.
 Don’t think about the expiration of moments and time’s ongoing movement; rather, adjust yourself to the conditions of your specific environment and, in it, preoccupy your mind with searches for meaning—however small they are.
 Indulge time’s fluidity within yourself as you subjectively enrichen the world, whether you’re stuck in a prison cell, reading a book, at a gig, playing a game, thinking about your job, or sharing moments with friends, remember that experiences only have to mean something to you; you don’t have to prove that to anyone else.
 This is your choice.

 That which made me